marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/ROSA.md

 <img src='../images/rosa-enable.jpg'/>

 Next, go to the Red Hat token page to get a ROSA token for login and generate or load an OpenShift Cluster Manager API Token.
+Daffy scripts will prompt you for this token at install time.

 !!!
 Note
     You must have a valid Red Hat login id.
 You can signup with any email address